BogdanStirbat/order-management-aws-architectures/README.md

 ![Architecture Diagram](04-lambda-aurora/docs/diagrams/architecture.png)

+All details can be found in the project folder: [04-lambda-aurora](04-lambda-aurora)

 I intentionally excluded EKS from this comparison because Kubernetes introduces a different axis (platform complexity vs deployment model).